 In 1956, when World War II veteran Dr. R.E.
 Shands bought what was then known as Little Fat Deer Key in Florida’s Middle Keys, it was an uninhabited island that the federal government owned but no longer wanted.
 He had hoped to eventually turn his 7.9 acres of land into a family vacation spot but unfortunately passed away before he could do it.
 The island, now known as Shands Key—which the government changed to honor Dr. Shands’ service—was left to his wife and then passed on to their four children.

 At the time of Dr. Shands’ death, the island was zoned for residential use and could have accommodated at least seven new homes by right.
 The island remained vacant for many years until 2004, when the Shands children were finally able to afford to build on it—but the government had different ideas.

-The Shands discovered that the local, state, and federal governments had enacted so many environmental and developmental restrictions; Shands Key could no longer be developed, despite the fact development regularly took place on neighboring islands.
-Government regulations today allow only camping and beekeeping on Shands Key.
-Even those uses would be nearly impossible, as the rules prohibit building even so much as a dock to facilitate boating back and forth to the island.
+The Shands discovered that the local had enacted so many environmental and developmental restrictions that Shands Key could no longer be developed, despite the fact development regularly took place on neighboring islands.
+Government regulations today allow only camping and beekeeping on Shands Key, but even those uses would be nearly impossible, as the rules prohibit building even so much as a dock to facilitate boating back and forth to the island.